peterwilliams97/git-stats/README.md

 code in revision `d68ed6fc`, the `cpython` `2.7` branch on 2015-12-22.

 ##### 1) [code-age.png](https://github.com/peterwilliams97/git-stats/blob/master/examples/git.stats/cpython/reports/2015-12-22.4120e146.2_7/__c.__cpp.__h/Guido_van_Rossum/code-age.png) is a graph showing the age of the code in question.

+The horizontal axis is date and the vertical axis is LoC /day.
+This means the area under the curve between two dates is the LoC surviving from the period bounded by those datess.

 You can see that some of Guido's C code from 1991 survives in the current Python 2.7 revision as does code up to 2008.